theopn/dotfiles/README.md

 ### Terminal emulators and multiplexers

-- Tmux - things different from the defaults:
-    - Settings: Some terminal information, all indexing starts from 1, increased history limit, and reduced escape time
-    - `C-a` is the prefix, and `PFX + C-a` sends `C-a` to the terminal
-    - `PFX + C-r` reloads the config
-    - `PFX + c` creates a new window *with the same CWD as the current pane*
-    - `PFX + %/"` creates a new pane *with the same CWD as the current pane*
-    - `PFX + hjkl` navigates panes (the default `l` is unbound which is `:last-window`)
-    - `PFX + C-s` prompts you to send the current pane to a selected window
-    - Vi-copy-mode is set, `y` in copy mode yanks the selection -- I do not know what this is not the default since `y` is not bound to anything by default
-    - Dracula themed status bar displaying the current session & window information, CWD, and current command running
-    - Use `PFX + ?` (list keys) and `PFX + / + <key>` (describe key) for more help
 - **Wezterm**: My favorite terminal emulator.
 Watch my YouTube video [Configure Wezterm terminal emulator in Lua with me [ASMR Coding]](https://youtu.be/I3ipo8NxsjY) :)
     - Many keybindings in the video now has been changed to match the Tmux keybindings, but the overall functionality remains the same
     - `LDR` = `C-a`